 - If any of the requirements cannot reasonably be provided, ABOG will notify you and indicate those alternative accommodations that ABOG determines to be appropriate in consideration of the disability claimed and documented and the integrity of the examination.

-If you fail to notify ABOG of a disability by the deadlines given above and fail to achieve a passing grade, you may not appeal the results of the exams.
-You're entitled to sit for the next regularly scheduled exams but must pay new application and exam fees and must meet current year exam requirements.
+If you fail to notify ABOG of a disability by the deadlines given above and fail to achieve a passing grade, you may not appeal the results of the exam.
+You're entitled to sit for the next regularly scheduled exam, but must pay new application and exam fees and must meet current year exam requirements.